mikarubi/abct/docs-code/docstrings/kneighbor.qmd

        Direct computation of the similarity matrix is performed in blocks.
 It is generally faster than indirect computation.

+   Dependencies:
+       MATLAB:
+           Statistics and Machine Learning Toolbox (if method="indirect")
+       Python:
+           PyNNDescent (if method="indirect")

    See also:
        KNEICOMP, MUMAP.

 ```